CrazyBunQnQ/ShowMeCode/src/main/java/com/crazybunqnq/leetcode/algorithm/README.md

-Here are some algorithm exercises.
+Here are some algorithm exercises from [LeetCode](https://leetcode.com).